eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 ### Extract certificates

-In order to connect the external consumer to EnMasse, we need to use a proper SSL certificate.
-We can extract one from the OpenShift using the following command:
+In order to connect the external consumer to Enmasse, we need to extract the certificate which messaging enpoint of EnMasse uses.
+This allows to validate the connection to the endpoint and encrypt the communication using TLS.

-    oc extract secret/external-certs-messaging --to=target/config/hono-demo-certs-jar -n enmasse

-This will create two files `tls.crt` and `tls.key` in the directory `target/keys`.
+The following command extracts the certificate of the endpoint (not the key):

+    oc -n hono get addressspace default -o jsonpath={.status.endpointStatuses[?(@.name==\'messaging\')].cert} | base64 -d > target/config/hono-demo-certs-jar/tls.crt

+This will retrieve the certificate, decode the base64 encoded string and store it in the file `target/config/hono-demo-certs-jar/tls.crt`.
+Although the file is a "demo cert" as the path might indicate, it still is stored in the same location in order to align the with the other example commands of the Hono documentation.

 ### Running consumer